Uniqueness and non-uniqueness pairs for the fractional Laplacian: Analytic non-uniqueness results

 and we define the upper and lower Beurling densities of $\Gamma$ with respect to $\mu$, respectively, by

-\end{definition} We next relate \eqref{eq:1.4} and Definition~\ref{def:2.2}, which agree in the following special case.
-If $\varphi\in C^1(\mathbb R)$ is an increasing\footnote{Throughout this work, increasing means strictly increasing.} function and $\dmu_\varphi(x)=\varphi'(x)\dx$, then for every interval $I=[a,b]\subset\mathbb R$ we have
+\end{definition} We next relate \eqref{eq:dens-with-F} and Definition~\ref{def:dens-meas}, which agree in the following special case.
+If $\varphi\in C^1(\R)$ is an increasing\footnote{Throughout this work, increasing means strictly increasing.} function and $\dmu_\varphi(x)=\varphi'(x)\dx$, then for every interval $I=[a,b]\subset\R$ we have

 Moreover, strict monotonicity implies that $\varphi$ is injective and forms a bijection with its image, so that $ \#(\Gamma\cap I)=\#(\varphi(\Gamma)\cap \varphi(I))$.
-Consequently, by \eqref{eq:2.7} we have
+Consequently, by \eqref{eq:def-meas-D} we have

-where $\D_{\varphi}^+$ was defined in \eqref{eq:1.4}.
+where $\D_{\varphi}^+$ was defined in \eqref{eq:dens-with-F}.
 The same holds for $\D_{\mu_\varphi}^-(\Gamma)$.
-In particular, if $\varphi(\mathbb R)=\mathbb R$, then it follows from \eqref{eq:2.8} that
+In particular, if $\varphi(\R)=\R$, then it follows from \eqref{eq:D-are-equiv} that

-where $\D^\pm$ denote the classical Beurling densities, corresponding to the choice $F(x)=x$ in \eqref{eq:1.4}.
+where $\D^\pm$ denote the classical Beurling densities, corresponding to the choice $F(x)=x$ in \eqref{eq:dens-with-F}.

-As we shall see in the next subsection, Definition~\ref{def:2.2} has a natural meaning when the measure $\mu_\varphi$ is doubling.
-We therefore begin by recalling the notion of a doubling measure, and then introduce the separation conditions used throughout this work. \begin{definition}[Doubling measure] A measure $\mu$ on the real line is called doubling if there exists a universal constant $C>0$ such that for every bounded interval $I \subset \mathbb{R}$ we have $\mu(2I) \leq C \mu(I)$, where $2I$ denotes the interval with the same center as $I$ and twice its radius. \end{definition} \begin{example}[{\cite[Ex.~7.1.6]{grafakosclassical}}] For $\gamma>-1$ the measure $\dnu(x) = (1+|x|)^\gamma\dx$ is doubling on $\mathbb{R}$. \end{example} \begin{remark} A well--known fact about doubling measures is that the doubling is preserved under pointwise comparability.
+As we shall see in the next subsection, Definition~\ref{def:dens-meas} has a natural meaning when the measure $\mu_\varphi$ is doubling.
+We therefore begin by recalling the notion of a doubling measure, and then introduce the uniform separation conditions used throughout this work. \begin{definition}[Doubling measure] A measure $\mu$ on the real line is called doubling if there exists a universal constant $C>0$ such that for every bounded interval $I \subset \mathbb{R}$ we have $\mu(2I) \leq C \mu(I)$, where $2I$ denotes the interval with the same center as $I$ and twice its radius. \end{definition} \begin{example}[{\cite[Ex.~7.1.6]{grafakosclassical}}] For $\gamma>-1$ the measure $\dnu(x) = (1+|x|)^\gamma\dx$ is doubling on $\mathbb{R}$. \end{example} \begin{remark} A well-known fact about doubling measures is that the doubling is preserved under pointwise comparability.
 More precisely, let $f, w : \mathbb{R} \to [0,\infty)$ be continuous, and define measures $\mu$ and $\nu$ by $\dmu = f\dx$ and $\dnu = w\dx$.
-If $f \asymp w$ and $\nu$ is doubling, then $\mu$ is doubling. \end{remark} We also define the notion of separated sequences. \begin{definition} Let $\Lambda = \{\lambda_j\}_{j \in \mathbb{Z}}\subset \R$ be a sequence.
-We call $\Lambda$ to be separated if there exists a constant $\delta>0$ such that $|\lambda_j - \lambda_m| \ge \delta$ for all $j\neq m$. \end{definition}
+If $f \asymp w$ and $\nu$ is doubling, then $\mu$ is doubling. \end{remark} We also define the notion of uniformly discrete sequences. \begin{definition} Let $\Gamma \subset \R$ be a sequence.
+We call $\Gamma$ uniformly discrete if there exists a constant $\delta>0$ such that $|\gamma - \gamma^\prime| \ge \delta$ for all $\gamma,\gamma^\prime \in \Gamma$ with $\gamma\neq \gamma^\prime$. \end{definition}